MANHEP/maf-helpdesk/noether/vscode.md

 ## Thanks

-Thanks to Oscar for providing the initial instructions.
+Thanks to James Smith and Oscar Fuentes Rebato for providing the initial instructions.